Course Fees and Incidental Fees

 This award is given to undergraduate Arts & Science students who are pursuing study or research related to the Asia-Pacific region, based on demonstrated financial need and academic merit.
 Applications must be submitted directly to Arts & Science by March 16.
 Further information is available from the Arts & Science scholarships website.

-- China (Hong Kong), China (Shanghai & Beijing), and Japan: various award numbers and amounts
+- China (Hong Kong), China (Shanghai & Beijing), China (Beijing & Tianjin), China (Peking University): various award numbers and amounts

 Italian Scholastic Awards